avasero/psexposed/chrome-extension/README.md

-# powerShell.exposed - Chrome Extension
+# powershell.exposed - Chrome Extension

 Google Chrome extension for analyzing PowerShell scripts directly from your browser.